-The Humiliation Factor: Beginning the Restoration of Iraq and Kuwait
+The Humiliation Factor: The Restoration of Iraq and Kuwait

 The Muslim world was looking for a hero in Saddam Hussein.
 Instead they found a cruel man exposed in all of his vicious brutality.
 The humiliation of Iraq tells the story of the many people groups living in this area.
 Within Iraq there are Persians, Arabs, Palestinians, Kurdish and many other nationalities.
 The political boundary lines of Iraq do not speak of one nation, but of the cruel oppression of many.